nivfreak/qumulo-smb-lock-manager/readme.md

 -------------------------
 This project will:

     * Require a Qumulo cluster running 3.0.4 or higher.
+Recently tested on 5.2.0.

     * Provide a list of SMB file locks across an entire qumulo cluster by communicating with a single node.